top of page

 Introducing your puppy to new friends can be an exciting yet challenging experience, especially when it comes to on-leash interactions so knowing 'How to Properly Introduce Puppies On-Leash' is a very important beginning to your puppies fife long training.
 As one of Australia’s number one puppy trainers, we understand the significance of these early encounters and the lasting impact they can have on your puppy’s behavior and confidence.
 In this guide, we’ll explain why it’s crucial to “hold your ground” when your puppy pulls and how to ensure a positive, controlled meeting between on-leash puppies.

 The Importance of "Holding Your Ground".
 When we advise clients to “hold their ground,” we mean that they should stand firm and not allow their puppy to pull them towards another puppy.
 Young puppies are naturally curious and often have little experience being on a leash.
+(This can and will occur with older dogs too).
 They don’t yet understand leash etiquette and will instinctively pull towards anything that catches their interest, including other puppies.
 However, allowing your puppy to pull and invade another puppy’s space can lead to unwanted behaviors and stress for both puppies.

 Puppies and family puppy school